lwins-lights/QHD-experiment/README.md

 ### Optimizing for one function
 First, define the potential function in a `.cpp` file (refer to `func/nonsmooth/l2.cpp` for example).
 The potential will be defined on [`-L`,`L`)^`dim` where `L` and `dim` specified in the corresponding `.cpp` file.
-The following shell script will run solvers (QHD and NAGD) to find the global minimum of the potential function:
+The following shell script will run solvers (QHD, NAGD and LFMSGD) to find the global minimum of the potential function:
 `bash ./run_all.sh <func_cpp_path> <num_cells> <T> <dt> <par> <tot_steps> <learning_rate> <sample_number>`
 -   `func_cpp_path` gives the path of the `.cpp` file for the potential function.
 -   `num_cells` dictates the number of cells in each dimension due to spatial discretization in QHD.